 Tribhuvan International Airport (TIA) in Kathmandu is the only international airport in Nepal.
-You will need to book a flight to Kathmandu where Callum or another guide will meet and pick you up from the airport.
+You will need to book a flight to Kathmandu where Callum or Janey will meet and pick you up from the airport.

-Callum or another guide will pick you up from the airport and take you to your accommodation.
+Callum or Janey will pick you up from the airport and take you to your accommodation.

 It really depends on what season you come in.
 In general light, loose garments are recommended in spring (March, April and May) and summer (June, July and August), while woollens and jackets or similar warm clothing’s are needed from November to February.
 Have a look at our Kit List for a detailed list of what you will need to bring on your trip.